Designed by doctors, shaped by you

 • Unlimited 24/7 messaging with your healthcare provider

 You can also purchase meal replacement bars and shakes through the app.
-These bars and shakes are designed for people taking GLP-1 medications and contain protein, vitamins, and minerals.
+These doctor-recommended bars and shakes are designed to fit into your weight loss plan and are packed with protein, vitamins, and minerals.

 Mochi